Research projects

 CompCap

-In dairy goat farming, pasture farming is viewed critically and many farms keep stables.
-However, there are also worms in livestock farms with large differences in the degree of worming.
+In dairy goat farming, pasture grazing is viewed critically, and many farms use indoor housing.
+However, even on farms that keep animals indoors, worm infestations occur, with sometimes significant differences in the degree of infestation.

-Severe worm infestations occur in companies that present fresh green fodder to the animals in the stable.
-The stable manure is usually mucked out and stored temporarily every two to three months.
-It is then spread on meadows in autumn.
-This corresponds to the circular economy required in organic farming.
-In addition to supplying nutrients, the stable manure stabilizes the soil structure, loosens the soil and thus improves root penetration.
-This has a positive effect on turf and biodiversity.
-In addition to these positive effects on the soil and sward, there can also be negative effects on animal health because parasite stages that survive in the temporarily stored manure are spread on forage meadows and get back into the animal when the food is advertised.
-The development cycle of the parasites is therefore closed.
+Severe worm infestations occur on farms that feed fresh green fodder to animals in the barn.
+The manure is usually removed and stored every two to three months.
+In autumn, it is then spread on meadows.
+This corresponds to the closed-loop system required in organic farming.
+In addition to providing nutrients, the manure stabilizes the soil structure, loosens the soil, and thus improves root penetration.
+This has a positive effect on the grass cover and biodiversity.
+However, alongside these positive effects on the soil and grass cover, there can also be negative effects on animal health because parasite stages that survive in the stored manure are spread on forage meadows and reintroduced into the animals during forage harvesting.
+Thus, the parasite life cycle is complete.

-This project investigates what effects three different composting methods have on the content of parasite stages in manure/compost and whether composting can interrupt the development cycle of most gastrointestinal worms.
+This project investigates the effects of three different composting methods on the parasite stage content in manure/compost and whether composting can interrupt the life cycle of most gastrointestinal worms.

 HBLFA Raumberg-Gumpenstein

-Influence of composting goat manure on the survival rate of parasites
+Influence of turning in the composting of goat manure on the survival rate of parasites

 Podstatzky Leopold (2011 - 2012)